arturoalbero/Material25-26/EN-DWES/PU3/02-introduction-to-functional-programming.md

 The functional programming paradigm is a declarative paradigm.
 This means that what we do when programming, instead of giving instructions about how the program should behave (imperative paradigm), is define a reality (in the case of the functional paradigm, through mathematical functions) and then the program, transparently to the programmer, is responsible for resolving that reality.
 The relational calculus used in the SQL language is also declarative.

 The functional paradigm is based on the concept of anonymous functions.
 In reality, a function is a piece of code stored in a variable (its header), and that code is accessible to the rest.
 When we call a function, what we do is invoke its name and attach parameters to it.
-Anonymous functions are the same, but they are not stored until the moment of execution.
-Since they have no “name” (the header), they are called anonymous.
+Anonymous functions are similar, but they lack a formal declaration or a specific class name.
+They are defined in place and are not accessed via a traditional method signature (header), making them 'nameless' or anonymous.

 ## 2. Anonymous Functions